 Today’s LEDs are available in many different types, shapes, and sizes, a direct result of the tremendous improvements we’ve seen in semiconductor technology over recent years.
 These advancements have led to better illumination, longer service life, and lower power consumption.
-They’ve also led to more difficult decision making, as there are simply too many types of LED to choose from.
+They’ve also led to more difficult decision-making, as there are simply too many types of LEDs to choose from.
 To help organize everything, LEDs are broken down into three main categories, and their subtypes appropriately consolidated:

 Category 2: High-power

 Improved diode technology has resulted in this new category of LED, also referred to as a high-output LED as it offers a much higher lumen output than standard LEDs.
 In fact, their high-power chips can emit light that registers several thousand lumens.
 Subtypes of high-power LEDs are typically characterized by a few parameters, including voltage, wavelength, and luminous intensity.

 It should be noted that these lights pose the danger of overheating and so need to be mounted on an appropriate form of heat-absorbent material to allow the heat to cool via convection.
 This keeps them productive and effective and helps the light avoid an early burn-out.
 See the next Figure.